linusphan/music-store/README.md

 # About

-This is a single-page application built from scratch using Backbone, Express, Pug (formerly known as Jade), Stylus and Handlebars with testing using the Jasmine testing framework.
+This is a single-page application built from scratch using Backbone, Express, Pug (formerly known as Jade), Stylus and Handlebars.
 This project accumulates a large variety of Frontend technologies and knowledge.

-# Notes on the application setup
+# Some notes regarding this application's setup

 * created application skeleton with express
 * npm install `nodemon` as dev dependency and change `npm start` to use